Chart Color Schemes

 The educational profile of Berry exceeds national averages, with above-average qualification levels and academic performance metrics

-Berry's educational attainment is notably higher than broader standards.
-Among residents aged 15+, 33.2% possess university qualifications, compared to SA3 area's 19.0% and Rest of NSW's 21.3%.
+Berry's educational attainment exceeds regional averages significantly.
+Among residents aged 15+, 33.2% have university qualifications, compared to 19.0% in the SA3 area and 21.3% in the Rest of NSW.
 Bachelor degrees are most common at 22.1%, followed by postgraduate qualifications (8.1%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 36.6% of residents aged 15+ holding them – advanced diplomas at 14.9% and certificates at 21.7%.
+Vocational credentials are held by 36.6% of residents aged 15+, with advanced diplomas at 14.9% and certificates at 21.7%.

-A significant 24.4% of Berry's population is actively engaged in formal education, including 9.5% in primary, 6.4% in secondary, and 3.1% pursuing tertiary education.
+In total, 24.4% of the population is actively pursuing formal education, including 9.5% in primary, 6.4% in secondary, and 3.1% in tertiary education.

 Frequently Asked Questions - Education